MIXTAPE DELINQUENTS: A Bootleg Roleplaying Game (OPEN ALPHA)

 NOTES FOR THE CURRENT ALPHA BUILD:

-- This is a very early version of the first level of Mixtape Delinquent, and might not be reflective of the final game.
-It's also missing a lot of extra features that'll be key later in the game.
+- This is a very early version of Mixtape Delinquent, and might not be reflective of the final game.
+It's also missing a some extra features that'll be key later in the game, but they're being implemented over time and I'm really excited about how this game is shaping up.
 This game is nowhere near complete and by the nature of an early dev game probably has issues I haven’t even discovered yet, so feedback and bug reporting is greatly appreciated!

-- While I do want to polish MTD quite a bit before release, not that I am taking “DIY” approach to MTD’s aesthetic as a punky artistic choice.
-I mention this because while I do want to make this game look and feel like the best version of itself, the “weird janky game you played on a library computer as a teenager that you sorta half remember and could never find” is the vibe that, ideally, you SHOULD be getting, if I did my job right as an visual and audio artist.
+- While I do want to polish MTD quite a bit before release, note that I am taking “DIY” approach to MTD’s aesthetic as a punky artistic choice as much as it is a stylistic tool for scope management.
+I mention this because while I do want to make this game look and feel like the best version of itself, the “weird janky shareware game you played on a library computer as a teenager that you sorta half remember and could never find” is the vibe that, ideally, you SHOULD be getting, if I did my job right as an visual and audio artist.
 Please tell me about the game-feel in your feedback :)

 - Also, if you have any questions about the game, whether it be confusion about how something is supposed to work or about the story/worldbuilding let me know!